 Safari camps worth the splurge

-The brand-new Sorris Sorris Lodge is a fantastic addition to the luxury options in Namibia.
-With jaw-dropping views of the Brandberg Massif and the Ugab River basin, the climate-controlled suites provide luxury and comfort in this remote and desolate environment.
+Sorris Sorris Lodge is perched atop a rocky outcropping and has jaw-dropping views of the Brandberg Massif and the Ugab River basin.
+The climate-controlled suites and pool provide luxury and comfort in this remote, desolate environment.

 Best for thrill-seekers

-White-water rafting in the Kunene River on the Angolan border; the prime time for this varies from year to year, but typically falls between June and August.
+White-water rafting down the Kunene River on the Angolan border; the prime time for this varies from year to year but typically falls between June and August.

 Rock climbing the bald granite peaks of the famed Spitzkoppe.

 Sandboarding on the dunes just outside the coastal city of Swakopmund.
-No talent required—it’s as easy as sledding!
-(You can go fat biking there too.)
-For the highly skilled, the surfing and kite boarding in Namibia is world-class—but certainly not for the novice!
+No talent required—it’s as easy as sledding.
+(You can go fat-tire biking here too.)
+For the highly skilled, the surfing and kiteboarding in Namibia is world-class—but certainly not for the novice.

 What to See and Do

-The hot air balloon trip at Sossusvlei, offered by NamibSky, is a must; soaring above this magnificent landscape in a balloon is just too good to miss.
-And the champagne breakfast when you land is to die for!
+The hot-air balloon trip at Sossusvlei is a must; soaring above this magnificent landscape in a balloon is mind blowing, and the Champagne breakfast when you land is a special treat.

 Tracking black rhino on foot; the only population of this critically endangered species thrives in northern Namibia.
 Along the way, you learn about the difficult task of protecting these magnificent creatures from the rhino horn trade, which is decimating the species.

 Fish River Canyon, near the country’s southern border, is smaller than the Grand Canyon and thus usually a disappointment to the North American traveler.
-While it does offer great hiking for hard-core trekkers in one of the world’s most dramatic desert settings, the time and cost required to get there are difficult to justify in light of the easy access to Fish River’s much “grander” big sister here at home.
+The time and cost required to get there are difficult to justify in light of the easy access to Fish River’s much “grander” big sister here at home.

-Unless you stay at a private concession and are guaranteed a great guide, skip Etosha National Park: The lodges are massive and charmless, and the miles of paved roads are jammed with tour buses and cars that all converge at water holes, making game viewing a chore.
+Unless you stay at a private concession bordering the park and are guaranteed a great guide, give Etosha National Park a miss.
+The landscape is exotic and very photogenic, but it can be hard to get your shot if you visit at a busy time of year.
+(Ask Cherri about best times to go, and avoid South African school holidays.)
+The government-owned lodges are massive and charmless, and the miles of paved roads can be jammed with tour buses and cars that all converge at water holes.

-Fly over the bleached whale skeletons and rusted shipwrecks along the desolate Skeleton Coast in a vintage Chinese fighter plane.
-There’s no better way to take in Namibia’s phenomenal landscape than from the sky, and this plane allows you to fly low enough to touch the mists rolling in above the Namib Desert.
-I can arrange for the plane to stay with you for the duration of your journey, as you move between desert camps along the coast.
+Fly over the bleached whale skeletons and rusted shipwrecks along the desolate Skeleton Coast in a vintage fighter plane.
+There’s no better way to take in Namibia’s otherworldly landscape than from the sky, and this plane allows you to fly low enough to touch the mists rolling in above the Namib Desert.
+Cherri can arrange for the plane to stay with you for your whole journey as you move between desert camps along the coast.

 Learn all about the behaviors, habitat, and threats to rhinos as you track these horned behemoths with a researcher in the remote Damaraland region, wedged between the Kalahari and Namib deserts.
-I can arrange this extraordinary experience for just a day or up to a week, depending on your level of interest.
-You’ll come away with a full understanding of these complex, compelling, and endangered creatures and photos that will put most others to shame.
+You’ll come away with a complete understanding of these complex, compelling, and endangered creatures and photos that will put most others to shame.
+Cherri can arrange this extraordinary experience for just a day or up to a week, depending on your level of interest.

-I can arrange access to the little-visited, truly authentic Himba villages in the Palmwag concession, where the Himba continue their semi-nomadic way of life.
+Cherri can also arrange access to the little-visited, truly authentic Himba villages in the Palmwag concession, where the Himba continue their semi-nomadic way of life.
 There has been virtually no modern influence on these communities, which makes for a fascinating cultural exchange as you learn about their lifestyle and customs.
-This is an extremely remote Himba village, only known to a few people.
-You will be welcomed as a “friend of a friend,” able to spend considerable time there learning about these fascinating nomadic pastoralists.
-This is very different experience from the frequently visited and often touristy villages that are easier for tourists to access.
+You will be welcomed as a “friend of a friend,” able to spend considerable time learning the traditional ways of these nomadic pastoralists.

 Turf: Ranching is a big part of Namibia’s economy, so you’ll find no shortage of carnivore options.
-The kudu and oryx at Gathemann’s in Windhoek are superb (and sustainably farmed).
-Joe’s Beer House, a great value and local favorite, also serves great game in a fun and lively atmosphere.
+The sustainably farmed kudu and oryx dishes at Gathemann’s in Windhoek are superb.
+Joe’s Beer House, a great value and local favorite, also serves great game in a fun, lively atmosphere.